On the kink-kink collision problem of for the $\phi^{6}$ model with low speed: Introduction

 is still an open problem.
-For references in existence and uniqueness of multi-soliton solutions of other nonlinear dispersive partial differential equations, see for example \cite{multigkdv} and \cite{multisupergkdv}.
-Since the $\phi^{6}$ model is a non-integrable system, the collision of two kinks with low speed $0<v<1$ is expected to be inelastic, because of the interaction between the two solitons when they are close enough.
+For references on the existence and uniqueness of multi-soliton solutions of other nonlinear dispersive partial differential equations, see for example \cite{multigkdv} and \cite{multisupergkdv}.
+For non-integrable dispersive models, there exist previous results about the inelasticity of the collision of two solitons.
+For example, in the article \cite{collision1}, Martel and Merle verified that the collision between two solitons with nearly equal speed is not elastic.
+More precisely, they obtained that the incoming speed of the two solitons is different of their outgoing speed after their collision.
+Since the $\phi^{6}$ model is a non-integrable system, the collision of two kinks with low speed $0<v<1$ is expected to be inelastic.
 More precisely, we were expecting the existence of a value $k>1$ such that if $0<v\ll 1$ and $\phi(t,x)$ is a solution \eqref{nlww} satisfying the condition \eqref{expkinkink}, then $\phi(t,x)$ should have inelasticity of order $v^{k},$ which means the existence of $t<0$ with $\vert t\vert \gg 1$ such that

-with $v^{k}\ll\norm{ro(t)}_{H^{1}_{x}\times L^{2}_{x}}\ll v$ and $v_{+}(t),\,v_{-}(t)$ satisfying
+with $v^{k}\ll\norm{ro(t)}_{H^{1}_{x}(\mathbb{R})\times L^{2}_{x}(\mathbb{R})}\ll v$ and $v_{f}(t),\,y_{1},\,y_{2}$ satisfying

-Actually, in the quartic $gKdV$ model, the collision of two nearly equal solitons has a similar result of inelasticity to our previous expectations in \eqref{contr1} and \eqref{contr2}, see Theorem $1$ in the article \cite{collision1} by Martel and Merle for more details.
-However, in this manuscript, we proved for the $\phi^{6}$ model and any $k>1$ that if $0<v\ll 1$ and $t$ is close to $-\infty,$ both estimates \eqref{contr1} and \eqref{contr2} are not possible.
-Indeed, we demonstrated that if $v\ll 1$ and $\phi(t,x)$ satisfies \eqref{expkinkink}, then there exists a number $e_{k,2v}\in\mathbb{R}$ satisfying, for all $t$ close to $-\infty,$
+for all $t<0$ satisfying $\vert t\vert\gg 1.$ Actually, in the quartic $gKdV,$ the collision of the two solitons satisfies a similar property than our previous expectations in \eqref{contr1} and \eqref{contr2}, see Theorem $1$ in the article \cite{collision1} of Martel and Merle for more details.
+However, in this manuscript, we prove for the $\phi^{6}$ model and any $k>1$ that if $0<v\ll 1$ and $t$ is close to $-\infty,$ both estimates \eqref{contr1} and \eqref{contr2} are not possible.
+Indeed, we demonstrate that if $v\ll 1$ and $\phi(t,x)$ satisfies \eqref{expkinkink}, then there exists a number $e_{k,2v}\in\mathbb{R}$ satisfying, for all $t$ close to $-\infty,$

 $\limsup_{t\to-\infty}\norm{r_{c,v}(t)}_{H^{1}_{x}\times L^{2}_{x}}\leq v^{2k}$ and